Cyberthreat intelligence and monitoring

 Cybercrime is an all-evolving presence in the modern technology and communication landscape.
 Digital marauders can threaten data in various ways, so businesses and individuals should rely on best practices in cybersecurity to mitigate the risk of losing their data to a cyberattack.

-What are the 5 threat levels for potential cyber attacks?
+What are the five threat levels for potential cyberattacks?

 Threat levels are designed to indicate the likelihood of a cyberattack.
 They go as follows:

 - Low ― a cyberattack is highly unlikely to occur

 - Moderate ― a cyberattack is possible but not likely to occur